Do you have questions about learning to fly with us? Check out the commonly asked questions on flying lessons with Airbourne Aviation below.

 Do you provide any equipment for flying lessons?

 Yes!
-We’ll kit you out with everything you need when you join us.
-Including pens, protractors, flight computer, study books, pilots bag, logbook and much more.
-On completing your first solo flight, you will receive the coveted golden Ikarus ‘Pilot Wings’ patch, something desired by students from other training schools but unique to Airbourne Aviation students.
-Our pilots continue to wear their pilot solo wings with pride long after gaining their pilots licence.
+We have everything you will need available to purchase in our office shop, including pens, protractors, flight computers, study books, pilot’s logbooks, and more.
+In addition, on completing your first solo flight, you will receive the coveted golden Ikarus ‘Pilot Wings’ badge, something desired by students from other training schools but unique to Airbourne Aviation students.
+Our pilots continue to wear their pilot solo wings with pride long after gaining their licence.